Avoid Major Shut Downs

 Thermography uses infra-red technology to detect for abnormalities in heat transfer.
 When systems break down heat can be lost through steam leaks, compressed air leaks, and many other areas – all of which raise your energy costs.
-Did you know that a 1⁄2”diameter steam leak can cost as much as $25,000 per month in utility costs!
+For example, a 1/2" diameter steam leak can cost as much as $25,000 per month in utilities.

-Sometimes pulleys, motors and gearboxes get worn out.
-Once wear and tear begins, components run inefficiently and can unexpectedly wear out and cause downtime, which can be a costly occurrence for most businesses.
-Hospitals can’t perform life-saving procedures; students have to get sent home; employees need to leave due to temperature problems or air quality problems and for manufacturing facilities all processes must cease.
+Pulleys, motors and gearboxes can wear out.
+Once wear and tear begins, components run inefficiently and can unexpectedly wear out and cause downtime.
+That can be a costly occurrence for most businesses.